ros-navigation/docs.nav2.org/configuration/packages/configuring-map-server.rst

   ============== =============================

   Description
     Topic to publish filter mask to.
+The value of this parameter should be in accordance with ``topic_name`` parameter of Map Server tuned to filter mask publishing.

 :base: